passkeydeveloper/passkeys.dev/content/docs/use-cases/high-assurance/index.md

     })
     ```

-    {{< callout context="note" title="Note" icon="info-circle" >}}If the relying party accepts a wide range of authenticator assurance levels, then user verification may be set to `preferred`.
+    {{< callout context="note" title="Note on user verification" icon="info-circle" >}}If the relying party accepts a wide range of authenticator assurance levels, then user verification may be set to `preferred`.
 In this case the relying party should include the authenticator assurance level in risk assessments.{{< /callout >}}

     2. Relying Party always verifies the user verification (UV) flag is true in authenticator response.
 See the following example extracted information from authenticator data.